dooguypapua/eKLIPse/README.md

 python eKLIPse.py --test

 ```
-Use "-samtools", "-blastn", "-makeblastdb" and "-circos" in executable not in your $PATH.
+(add "-samtools", "-blastn", "-makeblastdb" and "-circos" options for executable files not in $PATH)

 #### Running eKLIPse